Do you wonder if hydroponic strawberries are organic or not?

 Are Hydroponic Strawberries Safe?

-Hydroponic strawberries are just as safe as any other type of strawberry out there.
+Hydroponic strawberries are just as safe to eat as any other type of strawberry out there.

-In fact, in many cases, organic hydroponic strawberries are safer than soil-grown berries that’ve been exposed to harmful pesticides and fertilizers.
+In fact, in many cases, organic hydroponic strawberries are safer and sweeter than soil-grown berries that have been exposed to harmful pesticides and fertilizers and contain residue.

 A common misconception about hydroponics is that they rely on some sort of chemicals to do their “magic,” but they don’t.